Pixaler/SWWF/README.md

 ## Installation

-Just put everything from repository to C drive and
+Just put all files from archive to C drive and run as administrator

 ## Launch